 With the off-n-on again travel restrictions, seasonal home owners relied upon the Long Beach Visitors Bureau to keep them safe, and share socially distanced activities during the holiday season at their homes away from home.

 When Pacific Realty hired Just Jenuine Creations they had two sites for their sister companies that were in varying degrees of functionality.
-They requested ‘matching’ sites, and support with maintaining the integrity of both.
-What came to life are two complementary websites, that are powerfully built around uniquely robust plugins.
-The technology is ever changing, and Pacific Realty relies on Just Jenuine Creations to keep both sites running smoothly.
-Updates are performed regularly, and when the plugins change, Jen Baptist works with their developers to incorporate the changes into the existing designs and serve their customers through the technology.
+They requested ‘matching’ sites, and support with maintaining the integrity of both til December 2021.
+What came to life in early 2020 are two complementary websites, that are powerfully built around uniquely robust plugins.
+The technology is ever changing, and Pacific Realty relied on Just Jenuine Creations to keep both sites running smoothly.
+Updates were performed regularly, and when the plugins changed, Jen Baptist worked with their developers to incorporate the changes into the existing designs and serve their customers through the technology.
+The sites today are in the hands of Pacific Realty.

 Woody’s Septic Specialties hired Jen Baptist to build their brand.
 Like many businesses, they had a static website that had errors and no way to update it stuck on a server somewhere, and a business email with a generic provider.
 After Googling their business, they had a custom email, a powerful Google profile, and their website was within their complete control.
 By keeping the customer first, adding many custom forms to provide freedom and ease to making requests for services, and providing quick links to make calling/emailing a cinch on mobile, the website became a powerful tool for growing their business.